salesforce/pomgen/docs/mdfiles.md

 Default value: `True`

+##### maven_artifact.additional_change_detected_packages

+List of additional bazel packages pomgen should check for changes when determining whether this artifact needs to be released.

+Default value: `[]` (empty list).
+By default pomgen only checks the package this BUILD.pom file lives in for changes to determine whether this artifact needs to be released.

 ### LIBRARY.root (required)

 The LIBRARY.root file is a marker file that is currently empty.
 It groups together multiple artifacts, defined by BUILD.pom files, into a single "library".
 All artifacts that belong to a single library are processed (installed/uploaded) together.
 Change detection also operates at the library level.
 If a single artifact in a library has changed, then all artifacts in the library are marked as needing to be released.